milaan9/90_Python_Examples/README.md

 # 90_Python_Exercises_and_Challenges

 The best way to learn Python is by practicing examples.
-This repository contains examples on basic concepts of Python.
+This repository contains the examples on basic and advance concepts of Python.
 You are advised to take the references from these examples and try them on your own.

 All the programs on this page are tested and should work on all platforms.